3 Reasons to Include Turmeric In Your Diet

 Native to southwest India, and known for its radiant golden color and unique taste, turmeric has been used as a culinary herb for thousands of years, and is found in abundance in many Indian dishes, especially curries.
 But it is its role as a healing herb that has caused scientists to take a closer look at this “miracle spice.”

 The magic of turmeric resides in the roots, specifically in the chemical compound called curcumin.
 Curcumin is a polyphenol – a chemical compound found in plants with antioxidant properties, and myriad therapeutic attributes.
-In 2007, a study in Advances in Experimental Medicines and Biology, went so far as to state that “Curcumin has been shown to exhibit antioxidant, anti-inflammatory, antiviral, antibacterial, antifungal, and anticancer activities and thus has a potential against various malignant diseases, diabetes, allergies, arthritis, Alzheimer’s disease, and other chronic illnesses.”
+A study in Advances in Experimental Medicines and Biology, went so far as to state that “Curcumin has been shown to exhibit antioxidant, anti-inflammatory, antiviral, antibacterial, antifungal, and anticancer activities and thus has a potential against various malignant diseases, diabetes, allergies, arthritis, Alzheimer’s disease, and other chronic illnesses.”

 #1 – Defense against cognitive decline